EducationShinyAppTeam/Style_Guide/README.md

 Additional icons might be included to the left of the Home icon.
 However, these icons remain the same for all Tabs/pages of your App and are thus are not appropriate for Tab specific information.

+There should not be any additional elements in the Dashboard Header.
+Any links for navigate in your App should appear in the Sidebar on the left edge.

 #### Sidebar and Body

 The Sidebar (responsible for App navigation) and the Body are intimately related to one another.
 The Sidebar provides structure to the App as well as being the primary way that a user can move around the App.
 The Body is where all content (text, images, plots, buttons, etc.) exists for the user to read, view, and interact with.